 Many articles in both the traditional media and social media in China raise the Chinese public’s concerns about the side effects of eating GM foods.

-Several Chinese celebrities have also got in on the debate, using social media to promote their positions, in favour or against GM foods.
+Several Chinese celebrities have also got in on the debate, using social media to promote their positions in favor or against GM foods.

 To assuage the public’s concerns about GM foods, the government has: